 Private student loans, on the other hand, are much harder to discharge than other consumer debts.

 Typically, courts will deny requests to discharge either federal or private student loans in bankruptcy.
 The filer must appeal the denial and prove undue hardship to discharge student loans in bankruptcy.

-Lastly, private student loans provide the opportunity to write off interest payments on student debt to reduce taxable income by as much a $2,500.
-This tax benefit can help offset a borrower’s tax burden.
+Lastly, private student loans provide the opportunity to write off interest payments on student debt — a benefit that can reduce taxable income by as much a $2,500.

 But the loan has to meet certain eligibility requirements for the student loan interest deduction to apply.